 The Big Question of the Humanities is “what is the good life?”
 I used to think it was primarily an academic question, but I’m old now, and I am learning from experience that it can take the form of an existential question: “Have I lived a good life?”
 “Have I been living a good life?”
 “Should I have done something different?”
 Would a different life have been a better one?
 “Should I be doing something different now?”
 In the time that remains.
 It doesn’t keep me from doing the laundry, but it’s always there these days, running in the background.
 I used to think I’d answered it, at least for myself.
 Now, I’m not so sure.

-Thoughts Out Loud About:"part of the solution" Bible Bible study books Christianity Christmas church communication contemplation critical thinking ethics exegesis God hermeneutics Holy Spirit hope Islam Judaism justice love personal personal responsibility philosophy of religion politics prayer purpose Quran reading Reformed tradition religion revelation Sermons Shabbat theology time truth Uniform Series utopia world religions worship
+Thoughts Out Loud About:"part of the solution" Bible Bible study books calling Christianity Christmas communication contemplation critical thinking eternity ethics exegesis God hermeneutics hope Islam Judaism justice love personal personal responsibility politics prayer purpose Quran reading Reformed tradition religion revelation Sermons Shabbat teaching theology time truth Uniform Series utopia world religions worship

 What About …